ashedzi/ashedzi/README.md

 visuals.

 I’m always exploring new ways to make technology more user-friendly and impactful.
 Would you like to know more?
-Get in touch.
+Get in touch with me via my email solomonashe84@gmail.com.
 I look forward to hearing from you.

 ### My skills
 <p>